 Off-Campus Student Parking

-If you live off campus and would like to drive to Tech, you will need to register your vehicle with the Registrar’s Office.
+If you live off campus and would like to drive to Tech: register your vehicle with the Registrar’s Office.

-Want to know what is happening on campus?
-Visit Involvement Link to see upcoming events from community service to concerts to weekly organization meetings.
-You can also visit Student Activities for information on many other opportunities you have to get involved while you are a student at Michigan Tech.
+Want to know what’s happening on campus?
+Visit Involvement Link to learn about upcoming events, from concerts to weekly organization meetings.
+You can also visit Student Activities for information about how to get involved and stay active as a student at Michigan Tech.

 Transitioning to college as a nontraditional working student can present some unique challenges.
 Staff in Michigan Tech’s Career Services office can help you with strategies for balancing school and work.
 Additionally, they also offer a variety of helpful services: